1. Overview

 |

 The voltage level of BunHMI UART is 3.3V.
-Which should work fine with 5V TTL interface devices.
-But not for 5V CMOS devices! |
+It is compatible with 5V TTL interface devices but not with 5V CMOS devices. |

 Warning